Return to Prints's Pink Palace

 Hardware considerations

 Any pre-built computer or laptop that supports Windows XP should be fine.
 If you are going to build your own computer, there are a few things to keep in mind.
 Any hardware newer than 2009 will have been made for Windows 7 first and foremost, so while it will probably work fine as long as it has Windows XP drivers, you might be better off with pre-Windows 7 hardware if you want to avoid any driver issues.
 If you want to play computer games, graphics drivers are an important consideration.
-I would recommend using a graphics card released only within a few years of the oldest games you want to play.
+I would advise using a graphics card released only within a few years of the oldest games you care about playing.
 If it gives you issues, try to use the oldest driver for it you can find.
 Nvidia's advanced search hides older drivers past a certain point, but you can bypass this by selecting an older graphics card in the search and checking for your card in the compatibility list.
-Do not use a solid-state drive.
-If a standard hard drive isn't fast enough for you, try a 10,000 RPM one such as WD's VelociRaptor line, or use two hard drives in RAID 0.

 Windows activation

 A solution has been found, hooray!
-Run this file (more information), it will generate an activation key for you and apply it automatically, or you can enter it manually if you prefer.
+Run this file (more information); it will generate an activation key for you and apply it automatically, or you can enter it manually if you prefer.

 Recommended Software